 To my knowledge, Algorithm 3 is novel to the literature on interference.
 Its main innovation with respect to existing cross-fitting methods is the partitioning approach (Part 1 in Algorithm 1), here required due to interference.
 For settings where the network presents approximately independent components (e.g., regions), I also present a computational relaxation in Algorithm 4.
-Algorithm 4 constructs subgraphs of the network recursively to minimize the number of individuals with shared friends between different subgraphs.
-It estimates nuisance functions for unit i using information from units in the subgraphs different from the one of unit i.
-With multiple disconnected regions, Algorithm 4 estimates \hat{m}i, \hat{e}i using information from all regions except the one containing i.
-See Appendix A for details.
+Algorithm 4 constructs subgraphs of the network recursively to Algorithm 1 Sketch of Network Cross-Fitting (see Algorithm 3 for details)